telosnetwork/gas-oracle-bridge/README.md

 This repository is separated in 3 modules that each have to be setup for the bridge to work: evm, antelope & listeners

+## Requirements

+This repository uses NodeJS and NPM

 ## EVM

 ## Antelope